benhe119/graylog2-plugin-output-socket/README.md

 to the graylog2 servers plugin/outputs directory and do a restart.
 It compiles to a nice small jar.

-To get all messages to the plugin, create a stream (called Tail in our case) and in the 'Outputs' tab attach it to the socket plugin.
+To get all messages to the plugin, create a stream (called Tail in our case) that collects all DEBUG level messages and up, in the 'Outputs' tab, attach it to the socket plugin.
 Now telnet to the graylog server on the port and enjoy ...

 Ive included a perl script that will connect to a graylog2 server using this plugin and parse, then format messages from the port ... use -h to see options, typically: